hbctraining/scRNA-seq/lessons/SC_clustering_analysis_integration.md

                       scale.factor = 10000)
 ```

-Then, to align similar cells across samples we will use the most variable genes for each of the samples.
+Then, to align similar cells across samples we need to identify the most variable genes for each of the samples.
 Similar to previously, the mean-variance relationship of the data is modeled and the 2,000 most variable genes are returned.

 ```r
 # Identify most variable genes for control sample